apache/arrow-site/_posts/2024-02-27-comet-donation.md

 # Introduction
-The Apache Arrow PMC is pleased to announce the donation of the [Comet project], a native Spark Accelerator built on [Apache Arrow DataFusion].
+The Apache Arrow PMC is pleased to announce the donation of the [Comet project], a native Spark SQL Accelerator built on [Apache Arrow DataFusion].

-Comet is a Apache Spark Accelerator that uses Apache Arrow DataFusion to accelerate Spark workloads.
-It is written in Rust and designed as a drop-in replacement for Spark's JVM based execution engine and offers significant performance improvements for some workloads as shown below.
+Comet is an Apache Spark Accelerator that uses Apache Arrow DataFusion to accelerate Spark workloads.
+It is written in Rust and designed as a drop-in replacement for Spark's JVM based SQL execution engine and offers significant performance improvements for some workloads as shown below.

 ```text